RivaD2/personal/Udemy-data-structures/data-structures-notes.md

 - Can you improve the performance of your solution?
 - Can you think of other ways to refactor?
 - How have other people solved this problem?(Ask the interviewer this!)

+## Problem Solving Patterns

+1. **Frequency Counter Pattern:** It is not officially called this.
+This pattern uses an object to collect values/frequencies of values.
+This can avoid:
+    - The need for nested loops or O(N^2) operations with arrays or strings
+    - Useful when there are multiple inputs to compare to see if they consists of similar values
+    - Usually O(n) time

+Ex 1: Write a function called `Same` which accepts two arrays.
+The function should return true if every value in the array has it's corresponding value squared in the second array.
+The frequency of values must be the same
+     - same([1, 2, 3], [4, 1, 9]) ---> true (all values are squared)
+     - same([1, 2, 1], [4, 4, 1]) ---> false, frequency is wrong.
+There should be two 1's.
+     - (see js file to view two ways of solving this)